stock2shop/cart/README.md

 Authenticated customer may see price, qty, payment methods and shipping methods specific to them.
 This functionality is usually associated with B2B e-commerce.

-The components are designed to be used by different audiences:-
-- Web developers with a basic understanding of HTML to quickly add e-commerce functionality to their site.
-- Javascript software engineers who wish to integrate into different applications or have greater flexibility to design custom carts.

 Requirements for [SLC](https://herman.bearblog.dev/mvp-vs-slc/)

 - Able to add the cart to a web page by including a single `.js` file and adding HTML.
 - All components should be usable without requiring an external data source.
 - Global data `store` can be set in various ways (external API, Web component props and data web components).
 - Variation on products (products with options) must be supported.
-- Dynamic loading of price and qty on page load
+- Dynamic loading of price and qty
 - Checkout process with the option for different types of confirmation
-- Authentication and user login (no registration required)
+- Authentication and user login

+## Audiences

+- Web developers with a basic understanding of HTML to quickly add e-commerce functionality to their site.
+- Javascript software engineers who wish to integrate into different applications or have greater flexibility to design custom carts.

 ## Web Components